lquatrin/i3d21/assignment_6.md

 #### Using other optimizers

 All the experiments were generated using the SGD optimizer.
 I also tested the Adam and RMSprop to apply deformation to the mesh.
-For both experiments, i noticed that both methods required more steps to show some convergence.
-So, in both experiments, i set a learning rate equals to 0.01.
+For both experiments, i noticed that both methods requires a lower learning rate to be able to convergence to some result.
+So, in these experiments, i set a learning rate equals to 0.01.

 I first tested the Adam optimizer and i was able to find the following result, with the loss per iteration graph: